MicrosoftDocs/Viva/WorkplaceAnalytics/Privacy/Data-protection-summary.md

 ## Handle data-subject requests

 Under the GDPR, data subjects may have rights to request exclusion from processing, access, and correction, or deletion of their personal data.
 As the data controller, your organization must evaluate whether a particular data-subject request is valid and then, if appropriate, take action to fulfill it.
-For more information about the following requests and responses to them, see [Workplace Analytics support for handling data subject requests](Data-protection-considerations.md#workplace-analytics-support-for-handling-data-subject-requests).
+For more information about the following request types and how to fulfill them, see [Workplace Analytics support for handling data subject requests](Data-protection-considerations.md#workplace-analytics-support-for-handling-data-subject-requests).
  * **Exclusion from processing:** Data subjects have the right to have their personal information excluded from processing.
  * **Access:** Data subjects have the right to demand what personal information is being processed, and Workplace Analytics gives you the ability to export the raw data, which may contain personal data.
  * **Correction:** Data subjects have the right to rectify their personal data.
 Workplace Analytics only performs operations (mostly arithmetic) on data provided to it from other sources, such as email and meeting data from Office 365 or the organizational data that you upload.
 This data is not corrected through Workplace Analytics.